Why boomerang employees could be the answer to your recruitment problems in summary:

-In an increasingly tight labour market, the struggle to find good employees with the right skills is real.
 A recent CIPD survey points to the re-emergence of the war for talent and suggests that almost two thirds of employers are already finding vacancies hard to fill.

 But are so-called ‘boomerang’ employees always a good solution?
-How can you attract them back – and what’s the best way to integrate them successfully into the business?
+How can you attract them back?
+And, what’s the best way to integrate them successfully into the business?

 A fresh perspective